sharkymark/v2-templates/pod-with-code-server/README.md

 tags: [cloud, kubernetes]
 ---

-# code-server (VS Code) template for Node React development
+# code-server (VS Code) template for a workspace in a Kubernetes pod

 ### Apps included
 1. A web-based terminal